 \label{sec:introduction}

 With the growing awareness of health management, wearable devices that record biometric information have become widely used.
-The biometric information to be recorded includes a variety of data such as activity, respiratory, body temperature, cardiac potential, blood pressure, gaze, pulse wave, and heart rate.
-The pulse sensor used to acquire these latter two (pulse wave and heart rate) irradiates the skin with LEDs that emit infrared light, red light, or light with a green wavelength around 550 nm.
+The recorded biometric information includes a variety of data, such as activity, respiration, body temperature, cardiac potential, blood pressure, gaze, pulse wave, and heart rate.
+The pulse sensor used to acquire the latter two kinds of data (i.e., the pulse wave and heart rate) irradiates the skin with LEDs that emit infrared light, red light, or green light with a wavelength around 550 nm.
 The oxidized hemoglobin in the blood flowing through arteries can absorb these lights.
-The pulse sensor takes advantage of the fact that the amount of reflected light decreases as the arterial blood flow increases with the timing of the heartbeat, and uses a phototransistor to acquire changes in the amount of reflected light and measure the pulse wave.
-The pulse wave data is numerical data of the change of the reflected light, and the heart rate is measured by detecting the peaks appearing in the pulse wave data.
+The pulse sensor takes advantage of the fact that the amount of reflected light decreases as the arterial blood flow increases with the timing of a heartbeat.
+Specifically, it uses a phototransistor to obtain changes in the amount of reflected light and measure the pulse wave.
+Here, the pulse wave data is numerical data on the changes in the reflected light, and the heart rate is measured by detecting the peaks that appear in the pulse wave data.
 This type of pulse wave measurement technique is called photoplethysmography (PPG) \cite{ppg}.
-PPG sensors today use the same principle as the device introduced by Hertzman \cite{ppg_principle1, ppg_principle2}, but in a smaller size using modern equipment.
+Today's PPG sensors use the same principle as the device originally introduced by Hertzman \cite{ppg_principle1, ppg_principle2}, but in a smaller size using modern equipment.
 Many commercially available wearable devices (e.g., smartwatches) are equipped with a PPG sensor as a pulse sensor.\par

-We speculate that it may be possible to measure an arbitrary pulse wave by giving a change of light to the PPG sensor.
-In this paper, we propose disp2ppg, a method that enables the PPG sensor to acquire pulse data using a display.
-Paul et al. \cite{ppg_generator} developed a hardware PPG simulator using an LED array to generate PPG signals, which was designed to simplify the data collection for photoplethysmography imaging (PPGI).
-Our disp2ppg method differs in that it aims to use a small device to input data to a PPG sensor equipped on a wearable device.
-Specifically, it utilizes a smartwatch to measure an arbitrary heart rate.
-We set two objectives for disp2ppg: PPG transfer and fake PPG.\par
+We speculate that it may be possible to measure an arbitrary pulse wave by inputting a change of light to a PPG sensor.
+Accordingly, we propose disp2ppg, a method that enables a PPG sensor to acquire pulse data from a display.
+To simplify data collection for photoplethysmography imaging (PPGI), Paul et al. \cite{ppg_generator} developed a hardware PPG simulator by using an LED array to generate PPG signals.
+Our disp2ppg method differs in that it aims to use a small display device to input data to the PPG sensor of a wearable device.
+Specifically, our method uses a smartwatch to measure an arbitrary heart rate.
+We set two objectives for the proposed method: PPG transfer and recognition of fake PPG data.\par